c-kobo/ui5con2023/README.md

-# Boost Your Productivity In Developing SAPUI5 apps With SAP Fiori Tools
+# Developing SAP Fiori Apps with Modern Tools and Technologies

 ## Overview